 Modern Geographic Information Systems (GIS) allow you to attach information to a map and identify trends, monitor change, and spot problems.
 If you want to create a GIS map, it’s important to understand key terms around scale and resolution.

-- Ground sampling distance: GSD refers to the distance between the centers of two concurrent pixels on the ground.
+• Ground sampling distance: GSD refers to the distance between the centers of two consecutive pixels on the ground.
 A low GSD of, say, 10 cm, means each pixel represents 10 cm on the ground.
 A higher GSD of 100 cm means each pixel represents one meter on the ground.

-Different kinds of sensors can produce different GSD.
-The lowest GSD can be achieved using a drone to capture extremely high image resolution, whereas satellites capture higher GSD (but also cover a large area).
+Different kinds of sensors produce different ground sampling distance.
+The lowest GSD can be achieved using aerial imagery from a drone to capture extremely high image resolution (but with a more restricted field of view), an airplane mounted with LiDAR for medium GSD, or satellites that capture higher GSD (but also cover a large area).

 Factors to consider when choosing ground resolution for your maps